tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Avoid relying and mutating global variables.
   - If you have to rely on global variables, make sure that you do not accidentally mutate it.
 - Generally, to improve the speed, we can either choose a better data structure/algorithm or use more memory.
+- When you copy and paste code, firstly consider whether it is necessary.
+Sometimes it is, sometimes it is not.
+If you find yourself copying and pasting multiple lines, it's probably better to refactor it into a function.
+But if it is just a single line, usually it is fine.
+But remember to change the respective variables.
+It's a common source of bugs!

 ## Array